Health Needs – Physical & Mental Health

 With regard to mental health issues, the Summary of responsibilities where a mental health issue is affecting attendance guidance also states:

-• It is important that children and parents/carers do not feel as though their concerns about mental health have gone unheard
+• It is important that children and parents/carers do not feel as though their concerns about mental health have gone unheard.

 • Schools must record absences as authorised where pupils of compulsory school age cannot attend due to illness (both physical and mental health related).

 • There is no need to routinely ask for medical evidence to support recording an absence as authorised for mental health reasons.
-(This is because, in general, primary care health professionals such as General Practitioners are unlikely to be able to offer such evidence to support one-off absences related to mental health).
+(This is because, in general, primary care health professionals such as General Practitioners (GPs) are unlikely to be able to offer such evidence to support one-off absences related to mental health).

 • In instances of long-term or repeated absences for the same reason, however, seeking medical evidence may be appropriate to assist in assessing whether the child requires additional support to help them to attend more regularly, and whether the illness is likely to prevent the child from attending for extended periods.